Aspartame: The Artificial Sweetener Destroying Us | Truweight

 Aspartame is a low-calorie sweetener used in many diet soft drinks and food preparations.

-It is a white, odourless powder known to cause numerous health problems.
+It is a white, odorless powder known to cause numerous health problems.
 Watch the video given below that will show the truth behind artificial sweeteners.

 What health problems could excessive aspartame cause?